Politik

 OBJ

-Cumulative sum of Education + Track Record points, minus Legal Penalties · floor at 0 · null when no verified data exists
+Cumulative sum of Education + Track Record + Achievements, minus Legal Penalties · floor at 0 · null when no verified data exists

 TRU